 Doctor of Nurse Anesthesia Philosophy and Goals

-The philosophic foundations of the Doctor of Nurse Anesthesia Practice are commensurate with all graduate programs within the Bryan College of Health Sciences.
+The philosophic foundations of the Doctor of Nurse Anesthesia Practice are commensurate with all graduate programs within Bryan College of Health Sciences.

 The practice doctorate in nurse anesthesia is unique in the realm of traditional graduate programming as the knowledge, skills and abilities are drawn from the integration of many disciplines that contribute to the core of professional education.
 The complexity of contemporary anesthesia practice justifiably requires this integration to enable the nurse anesthetist to practice the humanistic, scientific and technical skills of the profession competently and intelligently.